 The FWRMC accomplishes its goals through projects by its workgroups:

 Continuous Monitoring Workgroup – The FWRMC workgroup assisted DEP's Continuous Monitoring (CM) Workgroup in completing a statewide survey of CM equipment users, equipment/operational information, sampling procedures and data availability.
-The CM survey is a resource for monitoring groups considering CM.
-The survey is posted on the Florida Lake Management Society, under Resources.
+Subsequently, the CM Workgroup published a Best Management Practices Manual as a resource for monitoring groups considering CM.

 Videos of the council's 2019 training events are available below.